 Hand infections are most commonly introduced by an injury to the dermis.
 The infection initially may remain superficial and broader, termed cellulitis, or be localized as seen in a paronychia or felon.
 Left untreated, infections may spread along anatomic planes or to adjacent compartments in the hand.
 Deeper injuries may directly seed underlying structures, creating rapidly spreading infections such as those seen with closed fist injuries or cat bites.

 Obtain a directed history to delineate a likely cause of the infection.
 The physical examination should note the anatomic limits of the infection.
 Look for skin, subcutaneous tissue, fascial space, tendon, joint, or bone involvement.
 If deep structures of the hand are involved, emergently consult a hand specialist because treatment likely will involve inpatient care and operative drainage.

 With the exception of superficial cellulitis, hand infections are managed using basic principles.
 First, incise and drain any collection of pus.
 Superficial and discrete infections, such as paronychia and felons, can be drained in the ED.
 Deep infections are better treated in the operating room by a hand surgeon.
 Second, immobilize and elevate the extremity.
-This will rest the hand, reduce ...
+This will rest ...